g-duan/duan-academic/content/publication/journal-article-SCS2023/index.md

 ---
-title: "Exposure of virtual walkers in an aligned building array"
+title: "Exposure of virtual walkers in an aligned array of cuboids"
 authors:
 - admin
 date: "2017-01-07T00:00:00Z"